Compare ETS

 Allowance Allocation & Revenue

 Entities received allowances at 70% of their verified emissions in the previous year.
 Allocation was subsequently adjusted to reflect actual generation in 2023 and 2024.
 A unit load (output) adjustment factor distributed more allowances for coal-fired entities operating at load rates below 65%.
-This may have provided more allowances for less efficient power units.

 According to the 2023 to 2024 allocation plan, compliance obligations are limited.
 Gas-fired plants only need to surrender allowances up to their level of free allocation as per the benchmarks.
 Coal-fired plants with free allowance below 80% of their verified emissions will have their allocation adjusted upwards to 80% of their verified emissions.
 This means that 20% remains the maximum shortfall, similar to the previous compliance periods.